 Ready to experience more Native celebrations?
 Here are others to check out.

-In Eastern Oregon, the Umatilla Confederated Tribes puts on one of the biggest powwows in the state, the Wildhorse Pow Wow (July 5-7, 2019) in Pendleton.
+In Eastern Oregon, the Umatilla Confederated Tribes puts on one of the biggest powwows in the state, the Wildhorse Pow Wow (typically held in July) in Pendleton.
 The traditional dancing and drumming contests rear big prizes, plus they’re a delight to watch.

-It’s an annual tradition at the Tamkaliks Celebration in Wallowa (July 19-21, 2019) for participants to set up teepees along the river and join in a friendship feast of local salmon, deer, elk and fish.
+It’s an annual tradition at the Tamkaliks Celebration (typically held in July) in Wallowa for participants to set up teepees along the river and join in a friendship feast of local salmon, deer, elk and fish.
 Nearby, visit the Wallowa Band Nez Perce Trail Interpretive Center for more inspiration.

 Every Labor Day weekend, Tamástslikt Cultural Institute hosts the annual Kidz Pow Wow in Pendleton, when all children 12 and under can dance for prizes and play traditional games.
 Everyone is welcome to participate, tribal or non-tribal, and no regalia is required.

-In the Willamette Valley, visit the annual Grand Ronde Contest Powwow (Aug.
-16-18, 2019) at the Uyxat Powwow Grounds in Willamina, about 20 miles southwest of McMinnville.
+In the Willamette Valley, visit the annual Grand Ronde Contest Powwow (typically held in August) at the Uyxat Powwow Grounds in Willamina, about 20 miles southwest of McMinnville.
 The event is one of the largest in the Pacific Northwest, with more than 250 Native dancers competing for prize money in 20 categories.

-In Central Oregon, the Pi-Ume-Sha Treaty Days Pow Wow Celebration (June 28-30, 2019) in Warm Springs marks a major occasion: The signing of the treaty of 1855 between the United States government and the Indians of Middle Oregon, which established the Warm Springs Indian Reservation.
+In Central Oregon, the Pi-Ume-Sha Treaty Days Pow Wow Celebration (typically held in late June) in Warm Springs marks a major occasion: The signing of the treaty of 1855 between the United States government and the Indians of Middle Oregon, which established the Warm Springs Indian Reservation.
 Visitors enjoy a parade, rodeo, drumming, up to 500 dancers in native regalia, wild horse racing and bull riding.